 Birds of Lumos

 Birds of Lumos introduces us to ‘Rowi’ the kiwi and her baby chick; she wears sight-enhancing goggles — because unlike most nocturnal birds kiwi have very poor eyesight (although a keen sense of hearing and smell).
-The artists, amigo and amigo (Renzo B. Larriviere and Simone Chua) have made these two little birds representative of the rare Rowi species of kiwi and their work is a comment on the importance of conservation and the protection of wildlife.
+The artists, amigo and amigo (Simone Chua and Renzo B. Larriviere) have made these two little birds representative of the rare Rowi species of kiwi, and their work is a comment on the importance of conservation and the protection of wildlife.

-As visitors gather around them, Rowi and her chick come to life — glowing and pulsating different colours through their light-globe bodies.
+As visitors gather around them, Rowi and her chick come to life — glowing and pulsating different colours through their light globe bodies.
 If Rowi senses danger, she will go through a ‘charge’ sequence; her glow will dim for a few seconds to ‘charge up’ and then illuminate in an intense display of light.
 The Rowi kiwi does well to be wary of intruders because unfortunately 95% of kiwi hatched in the wild are killed by introduced pests and predators.